 Most people are never taught what realistic expectations are before they get involved in our great industry.
 I’ll do that for you today, so you know what to expect.
-These expectations are based off someone working their business part-time, 20 hours per week.
+These expectations are based off someone working their business part-time, 10 to 20-hours per week.

 Assuming you are working 20 hours per week, here is what to expect:

 - 0-6 months to get profitable

 - 6-12 months to make $200 to $500 per month